TCLee/RouxbeVideoDownloader/README.md

 2. Press `Return/Enter` to add downloads to the queue.

 ####Features
+* Very easy to get started.
+Just copy and paste a URL to add downloads to the download queue.
 * Downloaded Lesson and Recipe videos are automatically organized into folders.
 Videos are also renamed to match the correct order of the Lesson's or Recipe's steps.
 * Videos are saved in MP4 format, so you can view them on your iOS devices.
 * Downloads are resumable even after you quit the app.